God's algorithm

-God's algorithm is a notion originating in discussions of ways to solve the Rubik's Cube puzzle, but which can also be applied to other combinatorial puzzles and mathematical games.
+God's algorithm of the Rubik cube is a notion originating in discussions of ways to solve the Rubik's Cube puzzle, but which can also be applied to other combinatorial puzzles and mathematical games.
 It refers to any algorithm which produces a solution having the fewest possible moves (i.e., the solver should not require any more than this number).
 The allusion to the deity is based on the notion that an omniscient being would know an optimal step from any given configuration.

 Scope

 Definition

 The notion applies to puzzles that can assume a finite number of "configurations", with a relatively small, well-defined arsenal of "moves" that may be applicable to configurations and then lead to a new configuration.
-Solving the puzzle means to reach a designated "complete configuration", a singular configuration, or one of a collection of configurations.
+Solving the puzzle means to reach a designated "final configuration", a singular configuration, or one of a collection of configurations.
 To solve the puzzle a sequence of moves is applied, starting from some arbitrary initial configuration.